omkarkalamkar/brow/docs/src/deployment_details/tmc_low.rst

 Configurable options
 --------------------

-a. **instances** : User can provide the array of device server deployment instances required for node.
+#. **instances** : User can provide the array of device server deployment instances required for node.

     Default for nodes are: